begoon/python-executable/README.md

     make run

-This command executes `app/main.py` as a simple smoke test that the dependencies in the `packages/` folder are correct.
+This command executes `app/main.py` as a simple smoke test to check that the dependencies in the `packages/` folder are correct.

 ### Pack